fgonzalezberro/fgonzalezberro/README.md

 My true passion?
 Boca Juniors 💙💛⚽.

-I'm currently working as a software developer in a company based here in Uruguay called ISA.
+I'm currently working as a software developer in a company based here in Uruguay called ISA / Interfase.
 My roles there are: fixing bugs, making improvements and developing quality software.

 In the near future I will attach my personal website with my portfolio so you can contact me if you want.